MP violence over SC/ST Act: Internet services restored in Bhind, curfew relaxed for 12 hours

-Internet services were restored in Madhya Pradesh's Bhind and curfew was relaxed for 12 hours from 6 am to 6 pm on Friday.
+Internet services were restored in Madhya Pradesh's Bhind and the curfew was relaxed for 12 hours from 6 am to 6 pm on Friday.
 Eight people have been killed so far in the violence that erupted during the Monday's Bharat Bandh called by various Dalit groups.

 The Supreme Court had refused to stay its order on Scheduled Castes, Scheduled Tribes (SC/ST) Act.